ArtifexSoftware/MuPDF.NET/docs/page.rst

       :arg int flags: indicator bits controlling the content available for subsequent text extractions and searches -- see the parameter of :meth:`Page.GetText`.

       :arg rect-like clip: restrict extracted text to this area.
-(New in v1.17.7)

       :returns: :ref:`TextPage`